SauravKumar04/OIBSIP_TASK_LEVEL2/README.md

-# 🚀 Web Development Projects (Oasis Infobyte Internship)
+# 🚀 Web Development Projects (Oasis Infobyte Project)

 A curated collection of frontend mini-projects built using **HTML**, **CSS**, and **JavaScript** as part of the **Oasis Infobyte Web Development Internship**.